mNemlaghi/mNemlaghi.github.io/embedding-adapters/part-one-data-generation.md

 And that's a wrap!
 We've successfully generated synthetic question-answer pairs using Anthropic's Claude Sonnet and Amazon Bedrock's Converse API.
 This is a first milestone in our journey to create a more precise financial Q&A system.
 By leveraging the power of LLMs, we've already solved a crucial business problem: labeling data.

 But, as we know, the journey doesn't end here.
-In the next post, we'll dive deeper into the world of embedding adapters and explore how we can use these synthetic question-answer pairs to train a more accurate and informative financial Q&A system.
-Stay tuned!
+In the [next post](part-two-adapters-training), we'll begin the main menu: the world of embedding adapters and how we can use these synthetic question-answer pairs to train a more accurate and informative financial Q&A system.

 __Notes__:The information provided in this series is for educational purposes only and should not be considered as financial or investment advice.
 Please read our full [Investment Disclaimer](disclaimer) for more details.